If You Burn In A Tanning Bed Can You Tan The Next Day?

 How To Prevent Burning In A Tanning Bed

-You can definitely burn in a tanning bed, but with a few simple tricks and with proper preparation of your skin, you can avoid sunburn and instead develop a bronzed tan.
+You can definitely burn in a tanning bed, but with a few simple tricks and proper skin preparation, you can avoid sunburn and instead develop a bronzed tan.

 Here are the things you can do to prevent burning in a sunbed, and how you can develop a golden tan instead of red skin!